johnstonbl01/clementinejs/README.md

 **Advanced** - The advanced boilerplate includes a few more bells and whistles to improve workflow, but remains a simple boilerplate without much fluff to get in the way.
 This version of the boilerplate contains a website that demonstrates the power of the stack, including some examples of how to apply Angular & data-binding using MEAN.

-**Advanced -- Bare** - The bare template includes all of the additional libraries, but pared down to only include the necessities.
+**Advanced: Bare** - The bare template includes all of the additional libraries, but pared down to only include the necessities.
 There is a simple web app here (the same as the beginner sample), but using the additional libraries included in the advanced version.

 ##Quick Start Guide

 **Prerequisites**

 In order to use Clementine.js, you must have the following installed:

 _Node_ & _NPM_ - https://nodejs.org/

 MongoDB - http://www.mongodb.org/

 #Beginner
 To begin developing with the beginner version of Clementine.js, simply run the following from your terminal:

 [insert repo clone information]

 #Advanced
 To begin developing with the advanced version of Clementine.js, simply run the following from your terminal:

 [insert repo clone information]

 #Advanced -- Bare
 To begin developing with the advanced -- bare bones version of Clementine.js, simply run the following from your terminal:

 [insert repo clone information]

 ##Documentation